dddrrreee/cs140e-23win/labs/3-gpio/DEVICES.md

           privileged mode ... it is ignored"

     I.e., if you try to single-step in privileged mode rather than user-mode, nothing happens.
-The preceeding chapter 13 pages have a bunch of prose on configuring the debug hardware --- nowhere do they imply processor state matters.
+The preceding chapter 13 pages have a bunch of prose on configuring the debug hardware --- nowhere do they imply processor state matters.
 It's very easy to miss this unflagged sentence and try to do single stepping of kernel code,